 An adequate risk management and controls framework needs to be supported by effective governance, leadership and a purpose.
 These elements should drive a culture that allows firms to identify, assess, manage, monitor and mitigate the risk of harm.
-They should help firms to anticipate problems and prevent them from occurring or rectify problems when they occur.
+They should help firms to anticipate problems and take effective steps to prevent them from occurring or rectify problems when they occur.